 “Put an [AirTag] on the next one,” another user recommended.

-Another example provides hope for the Redditor’s case, though: A Maryland couple recently fought an HOA rule that would have prohibited their rewilded lawn and helped create a new state law protecting greener living in the process.
+Another example provides hope for the Redditor’s case, though: A Maryland couple fought an HOA rule that would have prohibited their rewilded lawn and helped create a new state law protecting greener living in the process.

 Join our free newsletter for easy tips to save more, waste less, and help yourself while helping the planet.